fairfield-university-ba-510-spring2019/final-project-team-new/Docs/ReadMe.md

 In the future we would like to combine all class meeting times under a single MID, this would reduce some of the repetition we currently experience in our fact table.

+*Please note at the end of the file we delete all the tables and vacuum the database in order to allow us to commit to GitHub.
+Do not run this code if you want to query the dataWarehouse*

 - We queried and tested our database using the following file **[Testing Datawarehouse](CourseDataWarehouseDemo.ipynb)**